Danielf3d/SEEKR-Autonomous-Water-Platform/README.md

 A future goal is to add cameras and multiple sensors for AI-based object identification and obstacle avoidance.

-The boat could eventually detect:
+For an autonomous boat to be useful in real-world environments, it needs to understand more than just its GPS position.
+A future sensor-equipped version of the boat could detect:

 - Floating debris
 - Buoys